5 Services and Charges

 See Section 4-5(1c) of the Railway Regulations.

-Bane NOR does not normally offer technical inspection of rolling stock, but it may do so in exceptional cases, e.g. when starting traffic after an incident or similar when restoring traffic.
+Bane NOR does not normally offer technical inspection of rolling stock, but it may do so in exceptional cases, such as when starting traffic after an incident or similar when restoring traffic.

 5.5.4 Ticketing services at passenger stations